ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 We've already seen that building Singularity containers can be impractical without root access.
 Since we're highly unlikely to have root access on a large institutional, regional or national cluster, building a container directly on the target platform is not normally an option.

-If our target platform uses [OpenMPI](https://www.open-mpi.org/), one of the two widely used source MPI implementations, we can build/install a compatible OpenMPI version on our local build platform and then build our image and associated code on this platform, either interactively in a sandbox or via a defintion file.
-Singularity directly supports OpenMPI with support integrated into OpenMPI itself.
+If our target platform uses [OpenMPI](https://www.open-mpi.org/), one of the two widely used source MPI implementations, we can build/install a compatible OpenMPI version on our local build platform, or directly within the image as part of the image build process.
+We can then build our code that requires MPI, either interactively in an image sandbox or via a defintion file.

 If the target platform uses a version of MPI based on [MPICH](https://www.mpich.org/), the other widely used open source MPI implementation, there is [ABI compatibility between MPICH and several other MPI implementations](https://www.mpich.org/abi/).
-In this case, you can build your code and image on a local platform against MPICH and you should be able to succesfully run containers based on this image on your target cluster platform.
+In this case, you can build MPICH and your code on a local platform, within an image sandbox or as part of the image build process via a definition file, and you should be able to succesfully run containers based on this image on your target cluster platform.

+As described in Singularity's [MPI documentation](https://sylabs.io/guides/3.5/user-guide/mpi.html), support for both OpenMPI and MPICH is provided.
+Instructions are given for building the relevant MPI version from source via a defintion file and we'll see this used in an example below.

-While this approach does produce a container image with some level of portability, if you're after the best possible performance, it can present some issues.
+While building a container on a local system that is intended for use on a remote HPC platform does provide some level of portability, if you're after the best possible performance, it can present some issues.
 The version of MPI in the container will need to be built and configured to support the hardware on your target platform if the best possible performance is to be achieved.
-Building on a different platform with different hardware present means that this is not going to be practical, especially if the version of MPI available is different (but compatible).
-Singularity's [MPI documentation](https://sylabs.io/guides/3.5/user-guide/mpi.html) highlights two different models for working with MPI codes and this is the _[hybrid model](https://sylabs.io/guides/3.5/user-guide/mpi.html#hybrid-model)_.
-In the following section we'll look at building a Singularity image containing a small MPI application based on the hybrid model.
+Where a platform has specialist hardware with proprietary drivers, building on a different platform with different hardware present means that building with the right driver support for optimal performance is not likely to be possible.
+This is especially true if the version of MPI available is different (but compatible).
+Singularity's [MPI documentation](https://sylabs.io/guides/3.5/user-guide/mpi.html) highlights two different models for working with MPI codes.
+The _[hybrid model](https://sylabs.io/guides/3.5/user-guide/mpi.html#hybrid-model)_ that we'll be looking at here involves using the MPI excutable from the MPI installation on the host system to launch singularity and run the application within the container.
+The application in the container is linked against and uses the MPI installation within the container which, in turn, communicates with the MPI daemon process running on the host system.
+In the following section we'll look at building a Singularity image containing a small MPI application that can then be run using the hybrid model.

 ### Building and running a Singularity image for an MPI code